 We are fortunate to be living in a world that is far more environmentally conscious than previous generations.
-As the scientific evidence on global warming mounts and the effects of global warming start to manifest, the fight against climate change has taken on a new sense of urgency.
+As the scientific evidence on the human effects of global warming start to manifest, the fight against climate change has taken on a new sense of urgency.
 While the effects of climate change are undeniably drastic, it is not all doom and gloom; we have some reasons to be hopeful.

 We can still hold out hope in the fight against climate change since the rising awareness of the environmental problem is leading to a more ecologically responsible society.
 It is now generally accepted that climate change is real, man-made, and that the underlying science is accurate.